 Welcome to Cloudwards.net’s guide to the best 2FA apps, where we’ll throw hardware and software solutions into the ring to determine which method reigns supreme.
 On the docket are Google Authenticator vs Authy and YubiKey vs Kensington VeriMark.

 2FA, or two-factor authentication, is a common feature among secure cloud storage and online backup.
-Make sure to check out our cloud storage reviews and online backup reviews to find a solution there that’s right for you.
+Make sure to check out our guide to the best cloud storage services to find a solution that’s right for you.

 You’ll quickly see that we prefer Authy and YubiKey in their respective rounds, but that doesn’t mean Kensington VeriMark and Google Authenticator don’t have merit.
 In two sections, we’ll compare these hardware and software solutions and give a third honorable mention, as well.

 Before we dive in and watch the blood bath ensue, let’s define two-factor authentication and why it’s the best way to add a layer of protection to your online accounts.

 Two-factor authentication, or as it’s commonly abbreviated, 2FA, is a method of securing online accounts through multiple authentication rounds.
 In the case of 2FA, you’ll need two factors to successfully log in — something you know and something you own.

 The basic form uses your password as your first factor (something you know) and a code sent via text or email as your second factor (something you own).

 This makes it difficult for hackers to breach your account.
 Even if they’re able to crack your password, they won’t be able to log in without access to your second factor.

 It’s a simple process, but there’s a lot of tech going on behind each protocol.
 Three of the most common are U2F, HOTP and TOTP.
 We’ll give you a brief description of each, but be sure to check out our article on what is two-factor authentication for more details.